Counseling

 If you have never been in counseling, you may be a bit nervous and wonder what happens during counseling sessions.

-Counseling Specialty Areas At New Hope
+New Hope Counseling Specialty Areas

-- Abuse Recovery (physical, emotional, sexual, incestual)
+- Abuse Recovery (physical, emotional, sexual, financial, spiritual, incestual)

 - Adoption